-Each time you copy, edit or delete a Yandex.Disk file, the modifications will be replicated on the Disk server and can be seen on the Disk page.
-Any files you upload through the Disk page will automatically be downloaded to the "Yandex.Disk" folder on your computer.
+Each time you copy, edit or delete a Yandex.Disk file, the changes will be replicated on the Disk server and displayed on the Disk page.
+Any files you upload through the Disk page will automatically be downloaded to the “Yandex.Disk” folder on your computer.

 Therefore, no matter which device you use, the files you see will all be the same.

 What happens if the same file is modified on different devices at the same time?

 For example, let's say you create a picture called image.jpg on your computer while it isn't connected to the internet, then you upload a picture with the same name to Disk from your mobile.